uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 #### From a DID to IDR linkset

 By design, all DIDs resolve to a URL that addresses a DID document.
-The way in which a DID resolved to a DID document is specific to the DID method.
+The way in which a DID resolves to a DID document is specific to the DID method.
 In the case of DID web, the resolution works by replacing ":" with "/" and appending "did.json".

 * DID : `did:web:sample-company.com:products:123456789` is an example of a product identifier the did:web scheme.
 * URL : `https://sample-company.com/products/123456789/did.json` would be the URL of the DID document according to [did:web method specification](https://w3c-ccg.github.io/did-method-web/)